 - They keep oil in the sump from leaking into the combustion area, where it would be burned and lost.

 Most cars that "burn oil" and have to have a quart added every 1,000 miles are burning it because the engine is old and the rings no longer seal things properly.
+Many modern vehicles use more advance materials for piston rings.
+That's one of the reasons why engines last longer and can go longer between oil changes.

 The connecting rod connects the piston to the crankshaft.
 It can rotate at both ends so that its angle can change as the piston moves and the crankshaft rotates.

-The crankshaft turns the piston's up and down motion into circular motion just like a crank on a jack-in-the-box does.
+The crankshaft turns the piston's up-and-down motion into circular motion just like a crank on a jack-in-the-box does.

 The sump surrounds the crankshaft.
 It contains some amount of oil, which collects in the bottom of the sump (the oil pan).